Written by Executive Chef, Paul Hamilton

 Directly from Steamers own Organic Farm

 With a restaurant vision so focused on local, organically sourced produce it seemed natural to cultivate our own fresh produce — which ranges from fruits to herbs and vegetables — which we harvest and use through our dishes.

 Our organic farm sits in the valleys of Jamberoo, a rural township in NSW which is highly regarded for its nutrient rich, fertile soil.

 As champions of this farm-to-fork movement, we can ensure maximum freshness of the food, with a heavy focus on delicious seasonal varieties.

-Richard Moran is our dedicated horticulturalist who tends to the farm, greenhouse and harvesting.
-He works closely with our Executive Chef, Paul Hamilton who drives the direction and essence of the crops planted to formulate seasonal menus.
+Our dedicated team of horticulturalists tend to the farm, greenhouse and harvesting.
+Theye work closely with our Executive Chef, Paul Hamilton who drives the direction and essence of the crops planted to formulate seasonal menus.
 "Growing our own produce allows us to strengthen our appreciation for nature, and have a better understanding of the ingredients we use daily," says Chef Hamilton "The flavour of the food is completely different when it is home-grown".